thegavs/gavs-goblins/NPCs/Doniert Craddick.md

 Goblin detecting rapier glows dimly near him.

 admits to have been captured and released by the goblins and fiddling taxes.

+Kidnapped abused and left for dead in the woods by the party.